Is CashCrate Legit, Or Just Another Scam?

-Cashcrate incorporates cash offers, money for watching videos, shopping cashback, playing games, using their search engine and a decent referral program.
+Cashcrate incorporates cash offers, money for watching videos, shopping cashback, playing games, using their search engine and a reasonable referral program.

-I was quite impressed upon arrival to, the website looks appealing.
+I was quite impressed upon arrival to, the website looks appealing and fun.

 As soon as I signed up, I was able to earn my first 50 cents by completing my profile, which took a couple of minutes.